sdevikar/cpp/udemy_modern_cpp/notes/move_semantics.md

 There are two ways to copy one object to the other:

 - copy: this is done using copy constructor for example, where the binary footprint on one object is copied byte by byte to the other object.
 This "deep copy" can be expensive.
 - move: when we know that the result of an expression is temporary or intermediate there's no real reason to copy that result when someone outside the scope of the expression is consuming it. e.g. let's say we have a function that returns a vector by value.
-At the calling location of this function, this vector will ve entirely copied, while the vector returned by the function is destroyed.
+At the calling location of this function, this vector will be entirely copied, while the vector returned by the function is destroyed.
 It would be much more efficient if we could reuse i.e. move this temporary vector that's returned by a function.
 Move semantics allows for exactly this.
   In order to distinguish between when copy should be used vs when move should be used, compiler needs some way to figure out what is temporary value from an expression and what's lvalue.
 The overloading that is allowed based on lvalue and r value is exactly what we need to achieve that sort of detection.

-- rvalue binding allows for a constructor to detect rvalue arguments and does the right thing behind the scenes. e.g. Let's say we have two object of type T, `obj1` and `obj2`, that can be constructed with an rvalue. e.g. `Integer(3)`.
+- rvalue binding allows for a constructor to detect rvalue arguments and does the right thing behind the scenes. e.g. Let's say we have two objects of type T, `obj1` and `obj2`, that can be constructed with an rvalue. e.g. `Integer(3)`.
 Let's say `obj1` has a pointer that's pointing to some rvalue in memory.
 When we do `T obj2(obj1)` we call the copy constructor and a shallow copy happens, where pointer in `obj2` might now be left dangling if `obj1` is destroyed behind the scenes.

 But with move semantics, we have the possibility of binding based on rvalue or lvale.
 So we define another copy constructor that accepts rvalue reference.
 This constructor is called move constructor and the signature is the folowing: